Nemin32/Nemin32.github.io/_drafts/folklore2.md

-It might appear a bit backwards to first explain who "committed the crime" before even explaining what the "crime" itself is, but in this case it is necessary that the reader knows who these are before I can talk about the games themselves.
+It might appear a bit backwards to first explain who "committed the crime" before even explaining what the "crime" itself is, but in this case it is necessary that the reader knows the characters of the story before I can talk about the games themselves.
+Especially, since there is a single entity, who stands behind a lot of these rumors.

 Who is this criminal mastermind then?
-This scheming villain, who charms and deceives the poor fandom?
+This scheming villain, who charms and deceives the poor fans?
 Well, turns out the answer is much less dramatic to what I've been playing it up to.
 Most of the projects people still lament can be traced back to OWI's popular weekly Q&A, Dear Alf.
-Putting jokes aside, I am of course in no way thinking or saying that these acts were malicious, I am inclined to think that whoever ran the newsletter was just as stoked about these projects as the fans they unwittingly set up for disappointment.
+Putting jokes aside, I am of course in no way thinking or saying that these acts were malicious, on the contrary, I'm inclined to think that whoever posted under the name "Alf" was just as stoked about these projects as the fans this person unwittingly set up for disappointment.

 Looking at some of the answers given over Dear Alf, a trend quickly becomes apparent.
 Either Alf or the rest of OWI's/JAW's marketing department incites hype over a newly announced game.
-Alf then refuses to divulge into details, but tells just enough to spark up people's imaginations, then something happens and OWI/JAW decides to cancel the project, and here comes the vital part: Instead of admitting that the game will likely never see the light, Alf downplays it with apologetic comments like, "We never throw any ideas out" or that "It'll be done one day."
+Alf then refuses to divulge into details, but tells just enough to spark up people's imaginations, then something happens and OWI/JAW decides to cancel the project, which leads to the vital part: Instead of admitting that the game will likely never see the light, Alf downplays it with apologetic comments like, "We never throw any ideas out" or that "It'll be done one day."

 At this point, you might be inclined to say "Screw Alf then, he caused all of this", but I believe that's not a fair approach.
 While he's the source, the effect has been exacerbated by the fandom tenfolds.
-People are simply incapable of accepting that times have changed.
-While OWI kept its founders and name, it isn't the same company anymore, both in opportunities and size.
+A lot of people are incapable of accepting that times have changed.

 While these accusations might sound judgemental, that is absolutely not my intention, especially since I am in no way above blame either.
-Just a few years ago, while I wasn't knowing any better, I was part of the crowd, asking for stuff I didn't even really understand.
+Just a few years ago, while I wasn't knowing any better, I was part of the crowd, asking for things I didn't even really understand.
 But now that I was finally able to put that behind myself, I hope to help others achieve the same with this post.

 ## The Usual Suspects

 Now that I've explained the "who", it's time to speak about the "what".
-Here you can read about three games that get brought up the most, despite their existence being not much more than wishful thoughts.
+Here you can read about three games that get brought up the most, despite their existence hardly being more than wishful thoughts.

 ### SligStorm